Iraq's oil minister expects northern exports to resume within two weeks

 "The issue (of reaching an agreement) is not technical it's political," an industry source said.

+APIKUR's members include international oil and gas companies that have a direct or indirect interest in upstream oil or gas contracts in Iraq's Kurdistan region.

+Many of these firms have been forced to stop production in the region as a result of the pipeline closure.

-(Reporting by Amina Ismail and Timour Azhari in Baghdad, Rowena Edwards in London, Julia Payne in Brussels, and Maha El Dahan in Dubai Additional reporting by Can Sezer in Istanbul Editing by David Goodman, Sharon Singleton and Bernadette Baum)
+(Reporting by Amina Ismail and Timour Azhari in Baghdad, Rowena Edwards in London, Julia Payne in Brussels, and Maha El Dahan in Dubai Additional reporting by Can Sezer in Istanbul Editing by Kirsten Donovan, David Gregorio and Mark Potter)